nextstrain/nextclade/kb/decisions/recombination-detection.md

 ### Overrides

-Each parameter resolves independently [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L37-L91)]: an explicit `pathogen.json` value is validated [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L147-L155)] and used verbatim, and the corresponding tree estimate is not computed at all; only unset parameters are estimated.
-An out-of-range explicit override is a dataset-level error.
-Because the estimate is reached only in the unset arm, a dataset that supplies all three parameters explicitly never invokes the estimator, so a difficult or degenerate tree cannot make such a dataset fail to load.
-When a parameter is unset and its estimate is undefined (e.g. fewer than two clades for $\mu_r$), detection is skipped; see [Enable/disable](#enabledisable) for how that skip surfaces.
+Each parameter resolves independently [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L37-L91)]: explicit `pathogen.json` values are validated [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L147-L155)] and used verbatim; only unset parameters are estimated.
+Out-of-range overrides are dataset-level errors.
+A dataset supplying all three never invokes the estimator, so a degenerate tree cannot block loading.
+When a parameter is unset and its estimate is undefined (e.g. fewer than two clades for $\mu_r$), detection is skipped; see [Enable/disable](#enabledisable).

 ### Freezing parameters into a dataset (data repository)